welbertwpg/open-ambientled/README.md

 Then I made this console app to manipulate this configurations, with this you'll be able to write your own scripts and run them at Windows Startup with a tool like the Windows Task Scheduler.

-I've been working in a Wpf application that will start with Windows too, and I expect to release it ASAP.
+I've been working on a WPF application as well, but still needs an installer and I'm not doing someone now.

 ## Usage